viet34tqc/notebook/dependancy-injection.md

 ## Inversion of Control

 Inversion of Control (IoC) is a principle used to address the dependency inversion problem.
 It states that dependencies of a module should be provided by an external entity or framework.

-That way, the module itself only has to import and use the dependency, it never has to create the dependency from scratch or manage it in any way.
+Why: the module itself only has to import and use the dependency, it never has to create the dependency from scratch or manage it in any way.

 ## Dependancy injection